na-na-hi/renget/archive/cpu-lora.md

 **This section is a work-in-progress.
 It takes a while to try things, so updating this is slow-going.**

-My system, for reference: i7-12700H CPU, 64 GB, 4800 MHz RAM.
-You can [compare your CPU against mine here](https://www.cpubenchmark.net/compare/4721vs5022).
-Look at the big orange number.
+My system, for reference: i7-12700H CPU ([compare your CPU here](https://www.cpubenchmark.net/compare/4721vs5022), look at the big orange number), 64 GB (2 x 32GB) 4800 MHz RAM.

-Estimating training time and RAM varies based on multiple parameters, like the size of the model, the context size, the training data size, and many other factors.
-Rather than trying to create some equation, I'm just going to summarize my results into a table, and you can infer what you think your system can handle:
+Estimating training time and RAM varies based on multiple parameters, like the size of the model, the context size, the training data size, the rank, and many other factors.
+Rather than trying to create some equation, I'm just going to summarize my results, and you can infer what you think your system can handle.

 | Model Size & Quant.      | `ctx`    | `iter`  | Data Size  | RAM Usage | Training Time |
 |--------------------------|----------|---------|------------|-----------|---------------|